 When we see a post performing well across all metrics, we know we have a winner.
 When we see we have a few winners with common topics or formats, we know we’ve found a system for producing better and better results in the future.

 That doesn’t me we stop experimenting with new formats and topics.
 It just means we know what’s working and can do more of that to hit our growth goals.

-As long as your blog posts have “blog” in the URL (i.e. http://blog.companyname.com or http://companyname.com/blog) or in the page title, this will work for you as soon as you set it up.
-(We did the hard work to set up custom queries for you.)
+And as you might imagine, we use our own product to track these five metrics.
+As long as your blog posts have “blog” in the URL (i.e. databox.com/blog) or the page title, this will work for you as soon as you set it up.
+We did the hard work to set up custom queries for you.